liesenf/andreasliesenfeld.github.io/framenets-constructicons.md

 ### Related publications:

-Automatic extraction of frames and their features from text and talk:
+Towards automatic extraction of frames and their features from text and talk:

 <a href="https://www.birmingham.ac.uk/Documents/college-artslaw/corpus/conference-archives/2017/general/paper298.pdf">Extracting construction networks from Cantonese speech corpora using clustering algorithms</a>